ywallis/sugo/README.md

 Make sure you have go version > 1.22 installed on your system.

-Run ` go get github.com/ywallis/sugo `
+Run ` go install github.com/ywallis/sugo `

 ## Usage